Agriculture Grants in Australia (All States) — 2026

 Inland River Flood Event Freight Subsidy SA

-A targeted program supporting primary producers within the 2025 Inland River Flood scar who have incurred significant extra transport or freight costs.
+This targeted program supports primary producers within the 2025 Inland River Flood scar who have incurred significant extra transport or freight costs.
 The subsidy covers eligible activities including mustering of livestock, transport of fodder or water for livestock, and transport of livestock, fencing, equipment or machinery associated with animal welfare.

 Open·$1,500 - $5,000